highlnd/CountDownClockDemo/README.md

 Installation
 ====

-Download the source from this repository and then `CountDownClock.h` and `CountDownClock.m` to your project.
+Download the source from this repository and then add `CountDownClock.h` and `CountDownClock.m` to your project.

 Usage
 ====